sanjuroj/TolaWorkflow/test/js/README.md

 ## Validate the Installation
 1. Create and modify `config.json` as described previously.
+   **Under no circumstances run the TATS suite against the production TolaActivity server.
+Doing so will create bad data and result in a lot of work to remove it, and potentially result in losing known-good, live data.**
 ```
 $ cd test/js
 $ cp config-example.json config.json
 ```
-**Under no circumstances should this suite be run against the production TolaActivity server.
-It will create bad data, result in a lot of work to remove, and potentially result in losing known-good, live data.**
 1. Start the Seleniuim server (targeting the Firefox browser):
 ```
 $ cd test/js